cleuton/servicechoreography/README.md

 # servicechoreography
-Service choreography sample with Python, Java, ActiveMQ and Zookeeper
+Service choreography sample with Python, Java, RabbitMQ and Zookeeper